How and Why to Plop Your Curly Hair

-Although the name sounds funny and the method is a bit unusual, hair plopping is a process that is very popular due to its heat-free-styling technique and its curly-wavy hair results.
-It's become so popular over the years simply because it works!
+It sounds a bit unusual at first, but hair plopping is a process that is very popular due to its heat-free-styling technique and its curly-wavy hair results.
+Plopping can give your hair a great look with a simple routine.

 If you're looking for a tried-and-true plop hair approach, you've come to the right place.
-You're literally steps away from enhancing the volume and definition of your natural hair.
-Happy plopping!
+You're literally steps away from enhancing the volume and definition of your natural hair!

 What Is Plopping?